brianstrauch/autograder/README.md

 # Autograder API

 Upload programs for grading.
-The autograder will run them inside a container and compare their output.
+The autograder will run them inside a container and grade their output.

 ## Local Setup